sign2vis/sign2vis.github.io/README.md

-# SIGN2SQL: Towards SQL Query Generation from Sign Language
+# Sign2Vis: Automated Data Visualization from Sign Language

 ## Dataset information
 - Some samples in our dataset